garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Min-max normalization.md

-Assumes you know the range of your variables
+you know the range of your variables

 - to $new\_ min\tiny {A}$, $new\_ max\tiny {A}$
 $$v' = \frac {v - min\tiny {A}}{max\tiny {A}\normalsize - min\tiny {A}} (new\_ max\tiny {A}\normalsize - new\_ min\tiny {A}\normalsize) + new\_ min\tiny {A}$$